 To be eligible for the NSF GRFP, you must:

 The "no more than twelve months" limit applies to your entire post-baccalaureate career, not just your current program.
-If you have completed less than twelve months of your Ph.D. but have previously completed a Master's degree, you would not be eligible for the GRFP.
+If you have completed less than twelve months of your Ph.D. but have previously completed a Master's degree, you would not be eligible for the GRFP, unless you meet the criteria for an extenuating circumstance as described in Section IV of the Program Solicitation.

-The complete set of GRFP eligibility guidelines is published in the program solicitation.
+The complete set of GRFP eligibility guidelines is published in the Program Solicitation.
 We strongly encourage all applicants to read the program solicitation carefully before applying.
-The current solicitation (NSF 12-599) contains the official and only eligibility criteria for the GRFP competition.
+The 2014 solicitation contains the official and only eligibility criteria for the 2014 GRFP competition.

 The following categories are always ineligible for the GRFP: